Arkham/juliu.is/content/blog/permutate-parsers/index.md

 type PassportEntry = HM.HashMap PassportField String
 ```

-Don't worry about any of that means.
-Just take it as a God-given truth. 💖
+Don't worry about what we've added.
+Just take them as God-given truths. 👼

 Okay, now we can implement our `parseEntry` function: